Annual Giving Jumps 29%; Mustang Club Gifts Top $3.3M

 A 1994 graduate of UNC, Hart earned a bachelor's degree in Physical Education, Health and Sport Science.
 Hart and his wife, Allison, also a graduate of North Carolina, are proud parents of Trevor and Caroline.

-A third-generation athletics administrator, Hart's father, Dave, currently serves as Director of Athletics at the University of Tennessee, and his late grandfather, Dave Sr., served in a variety of roles within collegiate athletics including a stint as the Commissioner of the Southern Conference from 1987-91.
+A third-generation athletics administrator, Hart's father, Dave, currently serves as Director of Athletics at the University of Tennessee, and his late grandfather, Dave Sr., served in a variety of roles within collegiate athletics including Coach, Athletics Director and Conference Commissioner.